 Steering documents

-The Day Care Act states that all ECEC settings must draw up their own pedagogical curriculum.
+The Act on Day Care Facilities states that all ECEC settings must draw up their own pedagogical curriculum.
 The curriculum has to describe how the pedagogical learning environment is established.
 Furthermore, the educational curriculum is to document the learning and development of the 0-6-year-olds.
 Each ECEC setting decides how to implement the curriculum.
-Every second year the curriculum is to be evaluated and the evaluation must be published.
+Every second year, the curriculum is to be evaluated and the evaluation must be published.

-• The ECEC setting must cooperate with the parents to make sure that their work support the individual child’s development of social and general skills.
-The focus on the child’s development contribute to ensure that the child have a good and secure childhood.
+- The ECEC setting must cooperate with the parents to make sure that their work supports the individual child’s development of social and general skills.
+The focus on the child’s development contributes to ensure that the child has a good and secure childhood;

-According to the Day Care Act, the main language at ECEC settings is Danish.
+According to the Act on Day Care Facilities, the main language at ECEC settings is Danish.
 However, the municipalities have autonomy to permit English, German and French to be the main language spoken in a setting if it does not cause integration issues.

 Areas of learning and development

-The Day Care Act states that the curriculum must state how the learning environment support children’s general learning including curiosity, drive, self-esteem and movement within and across the following six main themes:
+The Act on Day Care Facilities states that the curriculum must state how the learning environment supports children’s general learning including curiosity, drive, self-esteem and movement within and across the following six main themes:

 Pedagogical approaches